 3. A great social activity

 In addition to getting outdoors and being physically active, sports can be a great way for children to make friends.
-They learn to socialise with kids of various age groups, from diverse areas and backgrounds, and can go on to interact with many different people if they play competitively — by traveling to other towns and interstate.
+They learn to socialise with kids of various age groups, from diverse areas and backgrounds, and can go on to interact with many different people if they play competitively — by travelling to other towns and interstate.

 4. Teaches fair play